What happens when a camshaft sensor goes bad? (7 Symptoms With Fixes)

 A typical camshaft position sensor

-The information it generates plays a crucial role in determining when each injector should be activated on a modern sequential fuel injection systems (SFI).
-The camshaft position sensor is responsible for sending the ECU a signal each time the cylinder #1 intake valve is opening.
 That information is then used in conjunction with the Crankshaft Position Sensor (CKP) signal for knowing when the rest of the cylinders’ intake valves are opening.

 Camshaft Position Sensors use the same electronic principles of other engine sensors such as Crankshaft Position Sensors.